Stellacore/peridetic/README.md

 The test transformation operations include:

 * "copy": Simply copy sample data from source into work space (no computation).
-	This should provide an indication of data handling overhead.
+	This should provide an indication of data handling overhead which is present in *all* transformation operations

 * "multiply": Multiply each component of the 3D data input by a constant value.